sguttag/QSYS-Plugins-UserComponents/Eprad/eCNA/Beta/README.md

 ## Pages

-The plugin contains up to sevem pages:
+The plugin contains up to seven pages:

 1. **Setup**: Enter IP address and desired port (defaults to 13002).
 The Model and firmware version number is retrieved.
 2. **Outputs**: Output Flag status and Control.
 Aux Output Names are fetched from the eCNA.